Christos Stylianides: Government Spokesperson of the Republic of Cyprus, 1998-1999

-Member of the Cyprus House of Representatives, 2006-2013
+Member of the Cyprus House of Representatives, 2006–2013

 (Elected in 2006 and 2011 with Democratic Rally/DISY).
-Vice-Chair of the Committee on Foreign and European Affairs (2011-2013).
-Member of the Committee on European Affairs, the Committee of Internal Affairs and the Committee of Employment and Social Affairs (2006-2011).
+Vice-Chair of the Committee on Foreign and European Affairs (2011–2013).
+Member of the Committee on European Affairs, the Committee of Internal Affairs and the Committee of Employment and Social Affairs (2006–2011).
 DISY co-ordinator for the Committees of European Affairs, Internal Affairs and Employment and Social Affairs.

-Between 2006 and 2013, Stylianides also served Member of the OSCE Parliamentary Assembly (2006-2011).
+Between 2006 and 2013, Stylianides also served as member of the OSCE Parliamentary Assembly (2006–2011).
 He was elected Member of the Bureau of the OSCE Parliamentary Assembly in 2012.
 Member of the OSCE PA Election Observation Missions.
 Represented Cyprus at plenary sessions and committee meetings of the Union for the Mediterranean Parliamentary Assembly.

-Government Spokesperson of the Republic of Cyprus, 2013-2014
+Government Spokesperson of the Republic of Cyprus, 2013–2014

 In the government of Nicos Anastasiades, Stylianides served as senior political official in the Executive branch, managing the Government's communication strategy and heading the Government's centralised Press and Information Office.
 He participated in the proceedings of the Council of Ministers and the meetings of the National Council of Cyprus.
 Also, he accompanied President Nicos Anastasiades as a member of his delegation, to all EU and UN high-level meetings.
 He stepped down in April 2014 to run as candidate in the May European Parliament elections.

-European Commissioner for Humanitarian Aid and Crisis Management, 2014-2019
+European Commissioner for Humanitarian Aid and Crisis Management, 2014–2019

 In October 2014, European Union leaders agreed to appoint Stylianides as the bloc's point person on the Ebola virus epidemic in West Africa, as it sought to step up its response to the spread of the virus.
 He later impressed many lawmakers at his parliamentary hearing as nominee for the post of European Commissioner for Humanitarian Aid and Crisis Management in the Juncker Commission.